kudobuilder/kudo/keps/0033-structured-parameters.md

 Valid: The following rules apply:
 - A change to `ClusterName` will trigger `deploy` (directly specified)
-- A change to `NodeCount` will trigger `deploy` (no trigger, look at parent.
-No trigger specified there, and no parent, so `deploy` is the default.)
+- A change to `NodeCount` will trigger `deploy`.
+There is no specified trigger, so we look at the parent.
+Parent doesn't have a trigger too, so `deploy` is triggered by default.
 - A change to `Authorization.ENABLED` will trigger `auth-update` (directly specified.)
-- A change to `Authorization.NAME` will trigger `auth-update` (no trigger, look at parent.
-Trigger is specified there.)
+- A change to `Authorization.NAME` will trigger `auth-update` (parent trigger is applied)

 ```yaml
 type: object
 properties: